destaneelg/SafeRoute/README.md

 * sequelize
 * axios

-# Example of new library, package or technology used
+# Example of new library, package or technology used in app
 * bcrypt
-*
+* npm http-proxy-middleware package

 ## Contributors
 <br>